-- Standard: most array-based sorting algorithms such as insertion sort [3], recursive algorithms on trees; - Advanced: topological sort [4], algorithms on doubly-linked lists, iterative algorithms on trees.
+- Standard: most array-based sorting algorithms such as insertion sort [3], recursive algorithms on trees; - Advanced: algorithms on graphs such as topological sort [4], advanced data structures such as hash tables, iterative algorithms on trees, dynamic programming algorithms.

 The project can be done individually or in groups of up to three students.